Memory development: Episodic buffer

-Long Term Memory
+Long-term memory

-Long term memory, also known as episodic and semantic memory, has the ability to store valuable information for a proficient amount of time.
+Long-term memory, also known as episodic and semantic memory, has the ability to store valuable information for a proficient amount of time.
 According to Longe (2016) the storage of long-term memory could be in assortments of minutes to lifetime, meaning an activity or event attended can be recalled after a few minutes or be stored for a long time.
 Long term memory uses an important distinguishing factor known as meaning that can help an individual learn; It is used in a form of encoding and it is deemed the primary method of developing long-term memory.
 Once meaning is understood and applied to information it can impact what one recalls.

 Explicit memory becomes much better over the developmental years.
 However, there are small effects of age on implicit memory, which could be because implicit memory involves more basic processes than declarative memory which would make it less affected by a child's developing cognitive skills and abilities.

 Infants

 A surprising finding was that within the same age group of 2 to 3 months, infants could also remember an event or memory that was forgotten over the years.
 The infant experienced this recollection by a certain factor that might have sparked that forgotten memory.
 These impressive findings were found by testing the kicking of infants.
 Researchers placed a mobile over the infant's crib and a ribbon that connects the infant's leg to the mobile.
 The infants demonstrated to the researchers that they were learning the connection between their kicking and the mobile's movement.
 Once the allotted time passed, the infant's leg was attached once more to the mobile.
 Two types of ideas were formed; supposing that the child could energetically start kicking, would lead to the assumption that the infant remembered the connection between the mobile's movement and the childs kicking.
 Now, if the infant's kicking gingerly become more energetic, that would presume that the infant is relearning the connection, which would suggest that the infant has forgotten the connection made.

 The study also indicated that the infant could remember the connection for up to 14 days.
 However, once certain time has passed the infant's leg is once again connected to the mobile's movement with a ribbon to test of the infant recalled what to do.
 The infant did not remember what to do, and they were introduced to a certain factor that would aid the infant to remember.
-According to Robert & Saweikis (2004), If the experimenter moves the mobile showing the infant the movements, as soon as the infant is reconnected to the mobile with a ribbon, the infant will start kicking energetically.
+According to Professor Robert V. Kail and Professor Meghan Saweikis (2004), if the experimenter moves the mobile showing the infant the movements, as soon as the infant is reconnected to the mobile with a ribbon, the infant will start kicking energetically.
 The conclusion was that the infant could indeed remember a memory, although time has passed.